Skip to main content

 Reply

-Replying to others’ posts is the ideal way to get the conversation going.
+Replying to posts is a great way to get a conversation going.
 Simply select Reply on the post you want to reply to.
 You’ll then see the post pop up on the right, with the option to add your reply below (you’ll see you have the same formatting and attachment options as you have for making your own post).

 Screenshot of the Reply icon highlighted to reply to a post.